xu-hao/commons-cache/README.md

 `geo=lat,lon`

+`path=regex for paths of objects to be cached by resc`

 For each object that's been cached, the rules add the following metadata

 `replicated:<resc name>=replicated time padded with leading 0s to 11 chars`